thebillkidy/Blog/_posts/AI/2020-02-24-ai-battlecards.md

 While brushing up my knowledge, I also thought on how I could share this back to the community as well as have a quick overview of everything I learned with pointers and tips of where I should look at to go more in depth on a topic.
 Making me end up in creating the following battle cards that I hope are useful for everyone to print and use as a kind of "Cheat Sheets".

+As you might notice, there is no sklearn being utilized in steps 2.
+This is because I wanted to make a clear distinction between a **Data Engineer** and a **Data Scientist**, with the following reasoning:

+* **Data Engineer:** They often utilize Spark, so we want to utilize the strength and scale-out capabilities of spark, without completely relying on the head node.
+Therefor I utilize Pandas examples as much as possible, which can be scaled through the [Koalas](https://github.com/databricks/koalas) platform.
+* **Data Scientist:** They often use different libraries, with sklearn being one of them.

 > **Note:** I realize that these are far from perfect, but I want them to be.
 If you encounter any remarks, please post them below and I will look at incorporating them :)

 Printable Version: